Symbols of Queensland

 The symbols of Queensland represent the Australian state of Queensland and the Queensland Government.
-The different symbols and emblems represent both the state (the Commonwealth monarch, represented by the governor) and the government (the premier and governor-in-council).The official state emblems of Queensland are prescribed in the Emblems of Queensland Act 2005.
+The different symbols and emblems represent both the state (the Commonwealth monarch, represented by the State Governor) and the government (the Premier and Governor-in-Council).
+The official state emblems of Queensland are prescribed in the Emblems of Queensland Act 2005.

 State flag of Queensland

 The state flag of Queensland is a British Blue Ensign with the state badge on a white disc added in the fly.
 The badge is a light blue Maltese Cross with an imperial crown in the centre of the cross.
 The flag dates from 1876, with minor variations, and the badge was designed by William Hemmant, the Colonial Secretary and Treasurer of Queensland in 1876.

 Queensland Badge

 The current State Badge was approved on 29 November 1876 by the Governor of Queensland.
 The badge is officially described as “On a Roundel Argent a Maltese Cross Azure surmounted with a Royal Crown”.